-Aortic Disease Treatment in Morristown, NJ
+Aortic Disease Treatment in Northern New Jersey

 At Advanced Vascular Associates, we take a team approach to your care, considering your unique needs and preferences to develop a treatment plan that is right for you.
 At Advanced Vascular Associates, we believe that you are at the center of your care team, and we work with you so that you fully understand your condition and the treatment recommendations, and feel confident about your care.
 We provide a full range of diagnostic and treatment services for aortic diseases, including abdominal aortic aneurysms, thoracic aortic aneurysms, and aortic dissection.
 These include the latest imaging, open surgical, and minimally invasive treatments.
 When appropriate, we recommend minimally invasive treatments, which use smaller incisions and result in less trauma, blood loss, and pain; fewer complications; a shorter hospital stay; and faster recovery times.
 We also offer complex open surgical procedures for patients that can only be treated operatively.